lowerari/recipe-blog-front-end-angular/README.md

 - Individual blog page styled! (no, no back end yet)
 - Edit and delete modals made! (but don't do anything yet)
 - Signup and login are attached to the back end!
+- Blogs page getting blogs from back end and only accessible to logged in users.

+# To do:
+- Add error handling to login and signup
+- Truncate titles on blogs if they are too long
+- Create error page for blogs and post pages if user is not logged in